wo-language/wo/justifications.md

 Multiple line declarations can't be empty.

-That has `:=` as required for shadowing - when making a new variable in an inner scope with the same name.
+That design has `:=` as required for shadowing - when making a new variable in an inner scope with the same name.
 Since that's its only rule, and since you can shadow with `var` or with the types, then `:=` is allowed with `var` in this layout.
 That pattern exists in many places already, like you could theoretically use get rid of `func` and `struct` by going `type fn() {}` and `type S {}`.
 We don't do that since it's just hard to read, and shadowing is also hard and difficult to read.
 Or, if you go the opposite direction, then we'd say `union` instead of `interface`, and if you go too far, then the reserved words become as specific as `uint13` or `recursive_static_package_deprecated_helper_inline_method f()`.
 At the very least, shadowed shouldn't be conflated with assignments, which it already isn't.

 Fuller comparison at [variables.go](https://github.com/wo-language/wo-info/blob/main/examples/go/variables.go).